-The applicant is requesting the following modifications to regulations:
+The applicant requests the following modifications to regulations:

-That a shelter be allowed to encroach seven feet and two inches into the 10-foot street
+That a shelter be allowed to encroach 7 feet and 2 inches into the 10-foot street setback.

 The submitted application does not include sufficient information for staff to determine compliance with Section 5.4 of the Land Use Management Ordinance Design and Development Standards, Stormwater management.
 Compliance with Section 5.4 Stormwater management will be required prior to any approval of a Final Plan Zoning Compliance Permit.